On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Introduction

 There exists an equivalent way of defining totally convex densities.
 We mean the following result discussed in~\cite{alvarezthompson}. \begin{prop} Let $E$ and $m$ be as above.
 A function $\phi$ on $G(m,E)$ is totally convex if and only if it is extendibly convex and moreover the following holds.
 If $\Phi:\Lambda_m(E)\rightarrow \mathbb R$ is a convex extension of $\phi$, then through every point of the unit sphere $\mathbb S=\{x\in \Lambda_m(E): \Phi(x)=1\}$ there passes a supporting hyperplane of the form $\xi=1,$ where $\xi$ a simple $m$ vector in $\Lambda_m(E^*)$. \end{prop}

-Total convexity is also sometimes refereed to as the Gromov compressing property, see~\cite{alvarezthompson}.
+In the literature, the total convexity is also sometimes refereed to as the Gromov compressing property.

-Note that it can be derived from the Busemann Theorem~\ref{thm3.1} that in the codimension one case, each $BH$ density $\phi_{n-1, BH}$ is totally convex, see~\cite{alvarezthompson}.
-The author of the present article together with T. De Pauw were able to benefit from this observation in their paper~\cite{ccepi} to prove the existence of compactly supported codimension one minimal $G$ chains (i.e. solutions to the corresponding Plateau Problem) in finite dimensional normed spaces.
+Note that it can be derived from Theorem~\ref{thm3.1} that in the codimension one case, each $BH$ density $\phi_{n-1, BH}$ is totally convex, see~\cite{busemann1}.
+The author of the present paper together with T. De Pauw have used this observation in their article~\cite{ccepi} to prove the existence of compactly supported codimension one minimal $G$ chains (i.e. solutions to the corresponding version of the Plateau Problem) in finite dimensional normed vector spaces.
+However, in the two-dimensional case in~\cite{ccepi} we had to use a weighted average of several projections (which we call in~\cite{ccepi} a density contractor) instead of just one projection.
+This allowed us to prove the existence of minimal $G$ chains of dimension two (alas, not necessary compactly supported) in the same context.
+As we shall see in this paper, there are some situations where sole projections are not available and one indeed \textit{has to} consider those density contractors.

-In view of the discussion above and of Theorem~\ref{m=2}, it is natural to pose the following question: ``Are two dimensional $BH$ densities always totally convex ?''
-Some time ago, the author of the present article has been asked this question independently by several colleges.
-Note that the very same question had been already posed by H. Busemann and E. Strauss in their paper~\cite{busemann2}.
-In more details, the authors in~\cite{busemann2} write that they do no know whether Busemann--Hausdorff denisities are totally convex in Minkowski spaces outside of dimension one and codimension one cases.
-Here, by Minkowski spaces we mean finite dimensional metric spaces.
+In the view of the discussion above and of Theorem~\ref{m=2}, it is natural to pose the following question: ``Are two dimensional $BH$ densities always totally convex ?''
+Some time ago, the author of the current paper has been asked this question independently by Professors T. De Pauw and E. Stepanov.
+Note that the very same question had been already posed by H. Busemann and E. Strauss in~\cite{busemann2}.
+In more details, the authors in~\cite{busemann2} write that they do no know whether Busemann--Hausdorff densities are always totally convex in Minkowski spaces outside of dimension one and codimension one cases.
+In~\cite{busemann2}, by Minkowski spaces the authors mean finite dimensional metric spaces.

-\begin{rem} As we have already mentioned, in~\cite{busemann2}, the authors constructed a density that is extendibly convex, but fails to be totally convex.
-This density belongs to a class of so-called quadratic densities.
-However, in the very same paper~\cite{busemann2}, the authors formulate that if a $BH$ density of some Minkowski space is quadratic, then the space is Euclidean. \end{rem}

-We shall prove in the present article that there are no two dimensional Hausdroff area contractions onto some planes in some $n$ dimensional normed vector spaces for any $n\geq 4$.
+We shall prove in the present paper that there are no two dimensional Hausdroff area contractions onto some planes in certain $n$ dimensional normed vector spaces for any $n\geq 4$.
 This means that there are two dimensional $BH$ densities that are not totally convex.
-We shall give a detailed proof in case when $n=4$, the general case will follow from the four dimensional case.
-Note that the unit ball of the space $\ell_1^4$, is given by the following formula
+We shall give a detailed proof in the case when $n=4$, the general case will follow from the four dimensional case. \begin{rem} From now on, $X$ will stand for a certain fixed four dimensional (real) vector space, in which we fix a euclidean structure.
+The vectors of a fixed orthonormal basis $\mathcal B$ in $X$ will be denoted $e_1,e_2,e_3,e_4$. \end{rem}